envelope-zero/frontend/CONTRIBUTING.md

 # If you want to see your browser go wrooom and inspect the tests in detail, instead of npm run test, use
 npm run test:watch

+# To run only a specific test, use
+npm run test -- -s $PATH_TO_SPEC
 ```

 ## Commit messages